qwerzxsa12/qwerzxsa12.github.io/_pages/about.md

 &nbsp; __High energy astrophysics__<br/>
 <hr/>
 - &nbsp; Data and observation-oriented research on GRBs; <br/>
-- &nbsp; Gravitational waves and related high energy astrophysics. <br/>
+- &nbsp; Gravitational waves and related high energy astrophysics; <br/>
-- &nbsp; Gravitational lensing and related high energy astrophysics. <br/>
+- &nbsp; Gravitational lensing and its obsergvational properties in the high-energy band; <br/>
-- &nbsp; Supernovae in association with GRBs <br/>
+- &nbsp; Physical orgin of supernovae in association with GRBs. <br/>

 &nbsp; __Astrophotonics__<br/>
 <hr/>